lippyDesign/basic-node-mailer/README.md

 - In your browser go to http://localhost:5000/

 ## Things to note
-- This project does not come with a stylesheet
+- This project does not come with a stylesheet so you will need to make your own

 ## Useful resources
 - https://codeburst.io/sending-an-email-using-nodemailer-gmail-7cfa0712a799